 Prospective (Probationary) Membership

-Upon completion of an EMT course you will have the technical skills needed to work as an EMT.
-The EMRs probationary period helps you expand on these skills, transitioning you from classroom to the field.
-The EMRs squad and agencies in San Francisco City and County will help you gain experience during this transition period.
-You will also learn about how EMRs works, our unique protocols and expectations and establish professional relationships with the EMT’s and university and San Francisco EMS community.
+Upon completion of an EMT course, national registration and certification by the state, you will have what is needed to work as an EMT.
+The EMRS probationary period helps you expand on your skills and experiences, transitioning you from classroom to the field.
+The EMRS squad and agencies in San Francisco City and County will help you gain experience during this transition period.
+You will also learn about how EMRS works, our unique protocols and expectations and establish professional relationships with the EMT’s, university and the San Francisco EMS community.

 Active Squad membership

 Any student who successfully completes an EMT-Basic course and receives California EMT certification and becomes accredited by the San Francisco City and County is allowed to apply for a position with EMRS.
 Applicants will be evaluated on several criteria, including experience, knowledge of required skills and topics.
 Once accepted, EMTs will attend membership orientation, complete necessary background and health clearance, fulfill training requirements and observer shifts before being granted active membership in the squad or during the probationary semester.
 Upon successful completion of these tasks, they will be granted full membership.

 Community EMRS membership is for those who are not EMT-B certified but want to volunteer for the EMRS in another capacity.
 EMRS needs people from backgrounds in business, administration, graphics, program assistant, and those that are able and willing to perform various skills and tasks.
 Such things as answering telephones, filing, delivery laundry, accounting, writing letters are all important contributions to the success of the service.